DavTheDev20/newage-blog/README.md

 ### To run this application you must:

 1. Install all yarn/npm packages for `/`, `/client`, and `/server`
+2. Add a .env file to folder and include the variable "DATABASE_URL" setting it the mysql connection string
-2. Ensure MySQL server is running
+3. Ensure MySQL server is running
+4. Run the `npx prisma db push` command in the server directory to initalize database schema in mysql
-3. Run the application with the command (`npm run dev`) in the root directory
+5. Run the application with the command (`npm run dev`) in the root directory